CLUB MEETINGS

 NGC Annual Plant Sale

 This annual highlight of Natick’s spring season held at the Natick Community-Senior Center is widely advertised and always draws a crowd.
-Members’ and friends’ donations of potted plants generate funds for club activities, programs and two scholarships to graduating high school students pursuing their vision of an improved environment.
+Members’ and friends’ donations of potted plants generate funds for club activities, programs and three scholarships to graduating high school students pursuing their vision of an improved environment.

-June 2024 (date TBD)
+June 8, 2024

 Year-End Recognition Celebration